VictorSilva-github/Bounce_Insights_Coding_Challenge/README.md

 npm install

 <h2>4) Start the development server:</h2>
-cd frontend
+cd frontend<br>
-npm start
+npm start<br>
- - Open your browser and go to http://localhost:3000.
+ - Open your browser and go to http://localhost:3000.<br>
- - Enter a country name in the input field and click the "Search" button.
+ - Enter a country name in the input field and click the "Search" button.<br>
- - View country information displayed on the screen.
+ - View country information displayed on the screen.<br>

 <h2>Folder Structure</h2>
-The project has the following folder structure:
+The project has the following folder structure:<br>
 Bounce_Insights_Coding_Challenge/<br>
 |-- backend<br>
 |-- frontend<br>